The Green Man

 Imbedded within this rural farming community, for centuries this building has been an important focal place for socialisation and comfort, and hopefully will continue to be for centuries to come.

-As a nod to its past, the current owners have named the bar in the Barn (which will be available for hire shortly) after its original name from 1650.
+As a nod to its past, we have named the bar in the Barn (which is now available for hire) after its original name from 1650.

-Andy and Lizzie Langridge bought The Green Man in June 2024, after seeing its potential over many nights out in the pub, and immediately set about turning it around.
+We, Andy and Lizzie Langridge, bought The Green Man in June 2024, after seeing its potential over many nights out in the pub, and immediately set about turning it around.
 It has, and will continue to be, a real labour of love.
-Living only across the A14 in Catworth, they got to know the place and the people for over 18 years and were hooked.
+Living only across the A14 in Catworth, we got to know the place and the people for over 18 years and were hooked.

-They moved to the pub in July 2024, along with their daughter, Georgie and their ridiculous (but adorable) Chocolate Labrador, Woody, who can be seen monitoring things from behind the bar on most days.
+We moved to the pub in July 2024, along with our daughter, Georgie and our ridiculous (but adorable) Chocolate Labrador, Woody, who can be seen monitoring things from behind the bar on most days.
 This is a real family affair and all members, including Woody, have their own roles.

 The Langridge family previously owned (bought by Andy's parents Frank and Dot) The Ship Inn in Oundle for 39 years until May 2024.
-They are hoping Andy's experience and knowledge will serve them well in making this pub as successful, in its own unique way.
+We are hoping Andy's experience and knowledge will serve us well in making this pub as successful, in its own unique way.